Teaching Excellence and Student Outcomes Framework

 The awards are decided by an independent expert panel including students, academics and employer representatives.

-The TEF is voluntary, but most higher education institutions have a TEF award.
-You can check if yours has taken part by viewing the TEF results.
+The TEF is voluntary at the moment.
+Most higher education institutions have a TEF award; you can check if yours has taken part by viewing the TEF results.

 The TEF currently looks at each institution as a whole.
-From 2020, universities and colleges taking part will also receive TEF awards for each subject.
+From 2020, universities and colleges will also receive TEF awards for each subject.